ElAwbery/Lucky_Egg/README.md

 Here we will implement a simple templating system in order to understand how one works:
  - Write templates and add them to the HTML constructor in each stage class.
 Use data attribute names for variables.
- - Define the 'template_substitute' method for the pokemon parent class.
+ - Define the __template_substitute__ method for the pokemon parent class.
 This method takes an HTML string which is a template.
  - It substitutes values for variables into the template and returns the template string with substitutions.
-Use the Python 'getattr' method to get the required value for the variable.
+Use the Python __getattr__ method to get the required value for the variable.
  - What if your template string starts with a variable?
 Make sure you include code to cover for this eventuality.
- - The 'html_body' method in each stage class must return a template string complete with substitutions.
-It calls the 'template_substitute' method to get the finshed string.
+ - The __html_body__ method in each stage class must return a template string complete with substitutions.
+It calls the __template_substitute__ method to get the finshed string.

 ### 9. [CSS implementation](https://github.com/ElAwbery/Lucky_Egg/blob/master/09.%20Add%20CSS.py)